Getting started

 - Per-portfolio CAGR, monthly deposit and deposit increase

 Changes are applied instantly to the projection, snapshot card and charts.
-The dials icon glows amber when overrides are active so you always know you are in What If mode.
+The dials icon glows amber when adjustments are active so you always know you are in What If mode.

 Use Reset to Base to clear all What If changes.
 Nothing is saved — switching back to the Base Projection tab restores the original numbers.
 This makes it safe to explore "what if inflation is 5%?" or "what if my returns drop to 4%?" without changing your actual model.